-Maximum transferability can be assured when students carefully coordinate their associate of science arts degree course work with the general education requirements of the four-year institution to which they plan to transfer.
+Maximum transferability can be assured when students carefully coordinate their Associate of Science degree course work with the general education requirements of the four-year institution to which they plan to transfer.

 Students are responsible for knowing the rules and regulations concerning graduation requirements and for registering in required courses.